Aarception/Mo-information-security-portfolio/README.md

 This contribution to machine classifications of the nuance of complex human emotion and behavior is significant for ML/LLM training and significant for AI Alignment.

 ---
-If you notice in the following contemporaneus real-time LLM feedback I had as the engagement was taking place, the AI was incapable of contextualizing the circumstance with
----
 ## Regarding The Board Traversal Experiment From August 14-September 14